Gates of Haast: History

-The Haast Pass was a route used by Maori in pre-European times.
+The Haast Pass was a route used by Māori in pre-European times.
 In 1863, the route was used by the explorer and geologist Julius von Haast along with Charles Cameron.
-By 1880, a packhorse track had been constructed over the pass; however, work to form a road across the pass did not start until 1929 when work began at Lake Hãwea.
+By 1880, a packhorse track had been constructed over the pass; however, work to form a road across the pass did not start until 1929 when work began at Lake Hāwea.
 A further phase commenced from the east at Makarora in 1936, and proceeded as far as the Gates of Haast, but was then halted for several years because of diversion of resources to the Second World War.
 Further work on the western side of the Gates of Haast did not begin again until 1946.
 Progress was slow, and by 1955, there was still 10 miles of roadway to be formed on the western side of the gorge.

 The Haast Pass road between Otago and southern Westland was officially opened in November 1960, but it was announced that a complete road closure would be required in the New Year to replace the existing temporary Bailey bridge at Gates of Haast with a permanent structure.
 The permanent replacement was a modular pre-fabricated Callender-Hamilton steel truss bridge.
 Road closures to replace the existing Bailey bridge commenced after Easter 1961.
 In May 1961, morning and afternoon road closures were implemented for the construction work, and maximum weight and speed limits were imposed.
 In the final stages of the construction, the Bailey bridge was closed, allowing only pedestrians to cross.
 During this period, supplies for the Haast township, normally delivered via the road from Cromwell in Otago had to be hand-carried across a catwalk over the river from one truck on the Otago side to another truck on the West Coast side.
 In September 1961, the new Callender-Hamilton bridge was opened, after 3 months of total road closure.